 One of the best ways to block estrogen is by eating cruciferous vegetables.
-This type of food has a high level of phytochemicals and works to block estrogen production.
-Cruciferous vegetables can be cooked in a number of ways, and some of them, including broccoli and cauliflower, can taste good raw.
+These vegetables have a high level of phytochemicals and work to block estrogen production.
+Cruciferous vegetables can be cooked in a number of ways.
+Some of them, including broccoli and cauliflower, taste good raw.

 Cruciferous vegetables include:

-Red grapes are easy to clean and eat, and they’re great to eat refrigerated or at room temperature.
+Red grapes are easy to clean and eat.
+They’re great to eat refrigerated or at room temperature.
 They can be eaten alone or added to fruit or green salads.
 As with any other fruit or vegetable, organic is a good way to go.

-Certain types of seeds — such as chia, flax, and sesame — contain something called polyphenols.
-Polyphenols are found in plants and work to reduce estrogen levels in the bloodstream.
-According to information from Oregon State University, flax seeds contain the greatest amount of polyphenols.
+Certain types of seeds — such as flax and sesame — contain micronutrients called polyphenols.
+Polyphenols are found in plants and reduce estrogen levels in the bloodstream.
+According to information from Oregon State University, flax seeds contain some of the highest levels.

 Unrefined grains aren’t broken down like processed ones.
 They maintain all of their parts: endosperm, bran, and germ.
 Like seeds, whole grains contain anti-estrogen polyphenols and also phytoestrogen nutrients, so an individual’s response varies.

 The following whole grains can be eaten in a variety of forms, including breads, pasta, and cereals:

 Already known for its healthful properties, green tea is also a great source of polyphenols, which may influence enzymes that metabolize estrogens.
-In addition, Harvard Health Publications cites green tea as reducing estrogen while it aids in other areas, including cancer prevention, cholesterol reduction, and hypertension reduction.
+In addition, Harvard Health Publications cites green tea may also lower heart disease risk.

 There are many varieties of green tea available at large grocery stores and smaller health food stores.
 Green tea can be combined with flavorings such as mint, lemon, ginseng, and ginger for added taste and nutrients.
 It’s refreshing both hot and cold.

-Pomegranates can be cut up and eaten like other fruits, or they can be consumed in juice form.
+Pomegranates can be cut up and eaten like other fruit, or they can be consumed in juice form.
 Many grocery stores carry pomegranate juice and juice blends.